-Key Audit Matter How our audit addressed the key audit matter 4- Right-of-use assets As part of the Group's plans to expand its distribution network in the United Arab Emirates, Kingdom of Saudi Arabia and the Arab Republic of Egypt during the current year, the Group has entered multiple leasing arrangements.
-During the year, the Group has recorded additional right-of-use assets and related lease liabilities amounting to AED 511.6 million.
-Our audit approach included the following: Obtaining an understanding of the Group's process for identifying the agreements related to the right-of-use assets and lease liabilities; Obtained an understanding of the system generated lease assessment and recomputed the amount based on the inputs from the contract to ensure accuracy of the results; Due to the significant number of service stations and other assets added every year, management encounters certain delays in the finalization of the agreements on account of certain approvals and communication from the relevant departments which hinders the process of collating a complete set of lease contracts before the finalization of the consolidated financial statements.
-Assessing the validity and completeness of the list of service stations and other assets used for the underlying calculation; Performing test of details by inspecting the lease agreements, on a sample basis to determine the existence of the lease; Reperforming the calculation of interest on the lease liabilities and depreciation of the right-of- Additionally, determining the present value of the lease payments requires management to apply significant judgments and estimates to determine the discount rate and lease term, which has been disclosed in note 4 of the consolidated financial statements.
-The Group's accounting policies are presented in note 3 and details about the Group's right-of-use assets are disclosed in note 10 to the consolidated financial statements. use assets and agreed these to the consolidated financial statements; • Detailed analysis and enquires with management related to the incremental borrowing rates used on the lease assessment; • Assessing the adequacy of disclosures in the consolidated financial statements relating to this matter against the requirements of IFRSs.
+Key Audit Matter How our audit addressed the key audit matter 3- Right-of-use assets As part of the Group's plans to expand its distribution network in the United Arab Emirates, Kingdom of Saudi Arabia and Egypt during the current year, the Group has entered into multiple leasing arrangements.
+During the year, the Group has recorded additional right-of-use assets and related lease liabilities amounting to AED 158.43 million.
+Determining the present value of the lease payments requires management to apply significant judgments and estimates to determine the discount rate and lease term, which has been disclosed in note 4 of the consolidated financial statements.
+Additionally, due to number of service stations and other assets added every year, management encounter certain delays in the finalization of the agreements on account of certain approvals and communication from the relevant departments which affects the process of collating a complete set of lease contracts.
+Given the complexity and judgments involved there is an inherent risk around accuracy and completeness of assets and liabilities recognized as at year end and therefore we considered this area to be a key audit matter.
+The Group's accounting policies are presented in note 3 and details about the Group's right-of-use assets are disclosed in note 10 to the consolidated financial statements.
+We obtained an understanding of the Group's process for identifying the agreements related to the right-of-use assets and lease liabilities; we obtained an understanding of the system generated lease assessment and recomputed the amount based on the inputs from the contract to ensure accuracy of the results; we assessed the validity and completeness of the list of service stations and other assets used for the underlying calculation; we performed test of details by inspecting the lease agreements, on a sample basis to determine the existence of the lease; we recalculated interest on the lease liabilities and depreciation of the right-of-use assets and agreed these to the consolidated financial statements; we performed detailed analysis and made enquiries of management related to the incremental borrowing rates used on the lease assessment; and we assessed the adequacy of disclosures in the consolidated financial statements.